Sudharsanselvaraj/Autonomous-Customer-Engagement-Intelligence-and-Campaign-Orchestration-Framework/README.md

 ### Why two separate services?

 Real channel providers (Twilio, MSG91, SendGrid) are **not synchronous**.
 You fire a request; they acknowledge receipt; delivery events trickle in asynchronously over minutes.
 Merging the simulator into the CRM would let me cheat — I'd have direct function calls instead of the actual async callback pattern.
-The two-service loop forces me to handle queuing, retries, and event ordering the way production code must.
+The two-service loop forces proper queuing, retries, and event ordering the way production code must handle it.

 See [ADR-001](docs/adr/ADR-001-two-service-channel-architecture.md).

 ### Why Celery + Redis, not background threads?

 Campaign dispatch against 10,000 customers cannot block an HTTP request.
-Celery gives:
-- **Retry logic** — `max_retries=3, default_retry_delay=30` on the dispatch task
-- **Queue isolation** — `campaigns` and `analytics` are separate queues; a slow analytics recompute can't starve campaign dispatch
-- **Horizontal scaling** — add workers without touching application code
+Celery gives retry logic (`max_retries=3, default_retry_delay=30`), queue isolation (`campaigns` and `analytics` are separate queues so a slow analytics recompute can't starve campaign dispatch), and horizontal scaling without touching application code.

 See [ADR-002](docs/adr/ADR-002-celery-redis-async-workers.md).